How to solve ZZF2L

 Another example

-Here's the FL pair, the corner has the yellow D sticker on the top side so it's Case A.
+Here’s the FL pair, the corner has the white D sticker on the top side so it’s Case A.

-2. We're solving the FL slot, so L to lift the FL slot to the top.
+to lift the FL slot to the top. - Then

-3. Then U2 to stack the corner on top of the edge
+to stack the corner on top of the edge - Finally

 Case B